 and bathing the sheep, and washing the wool so it’s ready for spinning.
 We’ll visit a church built of native wood and old wagon wheels and explore a shearing shed that’s been turned into a small museum with more than 3,000 items used in daily life on a Patagonian farm.
 An authentic Patagonian lamb barbecue lunch is included (vegetarian option available with advance notice).
 After lunch

-we return to Punta Arenas, with free time in town before dinner.
+we return to Punta Arenas and later gather in town for dinner.

 Day 3: Fly to King George Island—Board S/V Australis